kimberlyglass/spider/README.md

 (2) STEP 2: Intersect motifs in open chromatin (from Step 1) with gene regulatory regions and create a seed regulatory network:
 Function: BuildSPIDERprior()
 Input-parameter(s): regfile, motifhitfile (created in STEP 1)
 Summary: In this step, SPIDER uses bedtools to overlap a BED file containing the locations of TFs that are in open chromatin (created in Step 1) with a BED file containing the regulatory regions of genes.
 Note that a gene can have multiple associated regulatory regions in this second file.
-If a TFâ€™s motif falls within the regulatory region(s) of a gene, then an edge is created between that TF and gene.
+If a TF's motif falls within the regulatory region(s) of a gene, then an edge is created between that TF and gene.
 The maximum score across all TF motif instances associated with a gene is used to weight the edge; by default, this value is one.
 Output: The output of this step is an epigenetically-informed seed regulatory network between all transcription factors and genes.